Yoga Love Missives

 Prompts that get you thinking

-Perfect for when a blank page is too intimidating.
+Essays worth reading and perfect graphics for when a blank page is too intimidating.

 Apply fierce kindness to your life